camunda-community-hub/bpmn-documentation-generator/README.md

 Generate human-friendly documentation (HTML or Markdown) from a BPMN 2.0/DMN 1.3 diagram file.

-This project parses a BPMN file (including Camunda/Zeebe extensions) and produces a structured document with:
+This project parses a BPMN or DMN file (including Camunda/Zeebe extensions) and produces a structured document with:
 - Overview information (definitions id, exporter, execution platform versions)
 - Collaboration details and participants
 - Processes, lanes, tasks, gateways, and events
 - Global artifacts (messages, signals, escalations, errors, categories)

-The output is rendered via FreeMarker templates and written next to your input BPMN file.
+The output is rendered via FreeMarker templates and written next to your input model file.
 If an SVG with the same base name exists, the document will embed it for visual context.

 XML schema definitions for both BPMN and DMN are maintained by the Objects Management Group Standards Development Organization (OMG-SDO for short) and can be found here : https://www.omg.org/spec/